Dr. John Breadon (Dip. Coun., MBACP, BD, PhD)

 Areas of counselling I deal with

 Other areas of counselling I deal with

-Gender and masculinity, ageing, crisis at mid-life, religion, belief, and spirituality.
+Gender and masculinity, ageing, crisis at mid-life, religion, belief, spirituality and Body Dysmorphic Disorder (BDD).

 Individual therapy: A standard 50 min session is charged at £45.
 (A limited number of lower cost options are available; please ask.)
 An exploratory first session lasts around 40 minutes and is charged at £20.
 Couples therapy costs £60 for a 1hr 15 min session.
 A couples' exploratory session lasting around 45mins is charged at £30.